gardener/gardener/docs/proposals/27-cloudprofile-bastion-section.md

 ## Proposal

 We propose to add a new bastion section to the CloudProfile which specifies the bastion creation parameters.
-For the machine image, we want include a reference to one of the `machineImages` in the CloudProfile.
+For the machine image, we want to include a reference to one of the `machineImages` in the CloudProfile.
 We can then use the CloudProfile upon request, to deref that image to the provider specific reference.
+In addition, we want to define a `machineType` that specifies the bastions VM type.
 Example:
 ```yaml
 apiVersion: core.gardener.cloud/v1beta1